Is it time to replace your old floors? You can’t go wrong with hardwood flooring.

 To do so, you will need to purchase materials.
 You can do this on your own, or have your installer provide them.

 Either way, it is going to cost extra.
-On average, trim and baseboards cost around $2 a square foot, though you can find ones cheaper and certainly more expensive.
+On average, trim and baseboards cost around $2 per linear foot, though you can find ones cheaper and certainly more expensive.

-The cost to install trim and molding is around $1.25 a square foot.
+The cost to install trim and molding is around $1.25 per linear foot.
 However, if you want the nail holes painted over or caulking, there will be additional fees for each of these as well.

 If you currently live in the home, then you probably have furniture.
 If you want the installers to move it for you, they’ll charge for this.